Snitkin-Lab-Umich/Data-Flow-SOP/processing-nanopore-samples.md

 (base) [dhatrib@gl-login3 Data-Flow-SOP]$ python3 create_higher_level_dirs.py -h
 usage: create_higher_level_dirs.py [-h] --dest_path DEST_PATH --project_name PROJECT_NAME --data_type {illumina,nanopore,both}

-Create project folder and higher level directory structure for illumina data.
+Create project folder and higher level directory structure for illumina and nanopore data.

 options:
   -h, --help            show this help message and exit --dest_path DEST_PATH
-                        Destination path where directories need to be created—do NOT include project name (e.g., /nfs/turbo/umms- esnitkin/)
+                        Destination path where directories need to be created—do NOT include project name (e.g., /nfs/turbo/umms-esnitkin/)
   --project_name PROJECT_NAME
                         Name of your project (format: Project_Name-of-Project, e.g., Project_MDHHS)
   --data_type {illumina,nanopore,both}
                         Type of data (illumina/nanopore/both)
 ```

-2. Create project folder and its relevant sub-directories. <!-- If your project folder already exists, this script will create the relevant subdirectories in that folder. --> _This script is case-sensitive—if you wanted to create the Project name `MERLIN` but gave `MERLiN` it will create the directories in `/nfs/turbo/umms-esnitkin/Project_MERLiN`, instead of `/nfs/turbo/umms-esnitkin/Project_MERLIN`._
+2. Create project folder and its relevant sub-directories. <!-- If your project folder already exists, this script will create the relevant subdirectories in that folder. --> _This script is case-sensitive—if you want to create Project folder  called `MERLIN` but gave `MERLiN` instead, the script will create the directories for `Project_MERLiN`, `/nfs/turbo/umms-esnitkin/Project_MERLiN`, instead of `Project_MERLIN`, `/nfs/turbo/umms-esnitkin/Project_MERLIN`._

 > The `--dest_path` should be the path to turbo on Great Lakes i.e. `/nfs/turbo/umms-esnitkin/`, `--project_name` should be the name of your project and `--data_type` is nanopore.